• Skip to primary navigation

 top view of chocolate hot cross buns

-What I love about this recipe is it is versatile.
-It can be adapted to suit many tastes.
-I personally like fruit in my hot cross buns, but so many people don't.
-Instead they opt for fruitless or chocolate.
+This recipe is versatile, it can be adapted to suit many tastes.
+I like fruit in my hot cross buns, but many people don't.
+Instead, they opt for fruitless or chocolate.

-I cover all three options, this recipe makes four buns, or six mini ones.
-It's a small batch recipe therefore you can make a couple batches of different varieties to make everyone happy.
-Unlike a standard lengthy recipe that makes 12 buns.
+I cover all three options, this recipe makes four buns or six mini ones.
+It's a small batch recipe therefore you can make a couple of batches of different varieties to make everyone happy.

 Quick Hot Cross Buns Tips